-Name of Green Space Proximity to the local community Demonstrably Special and holds a local significance Local in Character Not an Extensive Tract of Land The Green Located in village centre.
+Name of Proximity Demonstrably Local in Not an Green Space to the local Special and Character Extensive community holds a local significance Tract of Land The Green Located in village centre.
 Small open space in village centre.
 Seating, telephone box, etc. Yes.
 Small open space.
 The field opposite Mary Arden's Farm Located in village centre.
 Open space near centre of village, in Conservation Area and Listed Buildings.
 Yes Not an extensive tract of land.
 Area is bounded on all sides by built form of the village.
 The Willow Play Area and its adjoining playing field (public) Near village centre and local housing.
 Provides recreation facilities for local community and children's play.
 Yes Not an extensive tract of land.
 The Glebe playing field (public) Near village centre and local housing.
 Playing field.
 Yes Small playing field with housing on two sides and separated from surrounding countryside by high hedge.